 In some rare cases you might need an additional kind of repair after a water main break has been addressed.
 Sometimes dirt, debris, sediment, or chunks of pipe, may wind up lodged in your home water system.
 These items can clog the intake or the drains, depending on which pipes it came through and where it got stuck.
 If you are facing a weird clog after a water main break, call your local plumbing repair service to help you track it down and remove the obstacle.
 In some severe cases, pressurized air and water have to be used in combination to blow out clogged plumbing lines.

-For more information about proper water main break repair procedure, please contact Balkan Plumbing today.
+For more information about proper water main break repair procedure, please contact Balkan Sewer And Water Main today.